JaapHinke/iottum/internal/MapsIndoors/instructions.md

 If you created iotspot points, it will generate a file with the IDs of the location types.
 This file is prefixed with the solution name and a timestamp.

 These files may be relevant, eg, if you at a later point need to delete the generated points.

+# PLAYGROUND

+As a playground, you can use the `IOTSpot Playground` that MapsIndoors created.

+Instead of the output from the **Map** view in iotmin you can use this `[Map.csv](./Map.csv)` file instead that contains a single room and a single desk, both on the first floor.